apigee/api-platform-samples/schemas/README.md

 **Note:** Some policies, such as Message Logging and LDAP, have elements in the `/configuration/configuration_schemas.xsd` schema as well.
 This is a known issue that Apigee will address in the future.
 In the meantime, consult the [policy reference docs](http://apigee.com/docs/api-services/reference/reference-overview-policy) for guidance.

+**Bug:** There is a known bug where some schemas enforce a specific element order.
+In each policy, all direct child elements can be used in any order.

 # Ask the community

 [![alt text](../images/apigee-community.png "Apigee Community is a great place to ask questions and find answers about developing API proxies. ")](https://community.apigee.com?via=github)

 ---

-Copyright © 2015 Apigee Corporation
+Copyright © 2016 Apigee Corporation

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy